Talend/component-runtime/sample-parent/sample-features/loading-analysis/README.md

-# Dynamic Dependencies Module
+# Loading Analysis Module

 ## Overview

-The `dynamic-dependencies` module provides several TCK connector plugins designed to validate the `@DynamicDependencies` feature integration, at design time and runtime.
+The `loading-analysis` module provides several TCK connector plugins designed to validate the `@DynamicDependencies` feature integration, at design time and runtime.
 It contains several connectors organized into two categories:

 - Firsts are connectors with a service that inherits `AbstractDynamicDependenciesService` and that check:
   - All supported ways to call `@DynamicDependencies` annotated services, according to expected configuration types